gShrike/videos/README.md

 ## Admin Access

-Make a get request to `/login/adminize` with your Github username and secret password.
+Make a get request to `/login/adminize` with the password and your Github username or email (whatever displays on the navbar next to links).

 `https://shrike-videos.herokuapp.com/login/adminize?username=berto&password=videos`